rancher/rancher-docs/versioned_docs/version-2.7/integrations-in-rancher/cloud-marketplace/aws-marketplace-payg-integration/installing-rancher-prime.md

 ## Log into the Rancher Dashboard

-You may now log in to the Rancher dashboard by pointing your browser to the Rancher server URL `https://<host-name>`.
+You may now log in to the Rancher dashboard by pointing your browser to the Rancher server URL, `https://<host-name>`.
 The `<host-name>` is the hostname you entered when you [installed Rancher](#installing-rancher).

 :::note

 The Rancher hostname must be resolvable by public DNS.
-For more details, please refer to the [Prerequisites](prerequisites.md) section.
+For more details, see [Prerequisites](prerequisites.md).

 :::